mwtilton/devops/Setup-Process.md

 `[-]EFI Boot hass issues with select the virutal disk need to rebuild from scratch`

 ##DEV vAPP DC
-X Set IP to 8.8.8.8 for initial DNS server
+-- Set IP to with 8.8.8.8 for initial DNS server
+[X] Change VCD to DNAT to new STATIC IP
+[X] Enable RDP into BoX
+[X] Enable RDP Firewall settings
+--RDP into the box

+[-] CredSSIP Error
-X Need to remove IE enhanced security
+-- Need to remove IE enhanced security
-X Need to set folder options for admin user
-X Need to setup indexing
+[X] File/Folder Options
+[ ] Script to run this automatically -- add to prepGIT
+`Hidden Folders`
+`File extensions`
+[X] Windows Search
-X Need to install Firefox
+[X] Need to install Firefox
+[X] Set Firefox as default
+[ ] pin Firefox to taskbar
+[X] Get Website link location
+[X] Update link in prepGit
 X Need to install Git
 X Make Github dir
+--Clone repo into that
 --Installed new git cred manager 2.19
 --Ran updates 8/29/18